Emergency Dental Care

 If you experience a dental emergency, be sure to call our practice as soon as possible.
 If you need immediate attention after hours, call our emergency phone number and our on-call staff member will help you.
 If you are unable to reach our office during an emergency, dial 911.

+If you have a dental emergency, call us in the morning and we will see you the same day.
 Our emergency policy applies not just to our current patients but to anyone who has an urgent dental issue that needs attention.
 If you are a visitor from out of town or a part-time resident, we are here to help with dental emergencies so you can enjoy your time in our beautiful area.

 • Broken or cracked tooth/teeth